 Humans use 1 million plastic bags per minute, and rely on disposable plastic packaging for food and products.
-The theme for 2017 “Our Oceans, Our Future,” urges organisations and individuals in over 100 countries around the world to take action to prevent plastic ocean pollution.
+The theme for 2017 “Our Oceans, Our Future,” urges organisations and

 The plastic poses huge threats to marine life through ingestion or damage caused by tangling.